ordina-jworks/ordina-jworks.github.io/_posts/2021-05-26-intro-to-mqtt.md

 ### [VerneMQ](https://vernemq.com/){:target="_blank" rel="noopener noreferrer"}

-VerneMQ is another well known broker that is also fully open source, and written in Erlang.
+VerneMQ is another well-known broker that is also fully open-source and written in Erlang.
 It has the ability to scale very well, both vertically and horizontally.
-The broker has support for all three mayor versions of the protocol.
+The broker has support for all three major versions of the protocol.

-In addition to the free to use broker they also have paid tiers of support.
+In addition to the free-to-use broker, they also have paid tiers of support.

 ## Basic examples